My Story

 I did love dance until someone told me I was too fat for it…

-The one where even becoming a PT didn't work...
+Even becoming a PT didn't work

 I loved it so much I qualified as a nutritionist and personal trainer because I was so excited about the idea of helping others discover a new way to lose weight that didn't involve counting made up points or crying over the scales like I did.